 *disclaimer.
 Just a reminder that we’re not a government body.
 This is not advice.
 For confirmation you must read the official information here.

-Wait, what’s happening to NICNAS on July 1?
+Wait, what happened to NICNAS on July 1?

-AICIS will be the new regulator of the importation and manufacture of industrial chemicals in Australia.
+AICIS took over as the new regulator of the importation and manufacture of industrial chemicals in Australia.

 By the way, it’s pronounced ‘ay-kis’ not ‘a-sis’.

-First things first, you’re probably thinking why does this all need to change?
-Simples.
+First things first, you’re probably thinking why did this all need to change?
+Simple.
 Since more and more of you are now tackling that #handmadeinaustralia life, the industry is evolving.
-In other words – this is an improvement to the regulation of industrial chemicals in Australia,which is backed by new legislation.
+In other words – this is an improvement to the regulation of industrial chemicals in Australia, which is backed by new legislation.
 Just like the texture of your soap evolves as you’ve been honing your skills, so does the need for updated rules and regulations.

 AICIS - The important stuff

-The Industrial Chemicals (Notifications and assessment) Act 1989 will transition to the Industrial Chemicals Act 2019.
+The Industrial Chemicals (Notifications and assessment) Act 1989 has now transitioned to the Industrial Chemicals Act 2019.

 What does that mean for you?
-Well, this new law is introducing a new regulatory scheme for the importation and manufacture of industrial chemicals in Australia.
-It is replacing NICNAS.
+Well, this new law has introduced a new regulatory scheme for the importation and manufacture of industrial chemicals in Australia.
+Replacing NICNAS.

 Does this apply to me?